Split-Evolution Quantum Phase Estimation for Particle-Conserving Hamiltonians: Conclusion and outlook

 \section{Conclusion and outlook}

 We described split-evolution quantum phase estimation, a modification of phase estimation in which controlled-$U^{2^j}$ blocks are replaced by a CSWAP-gadget acting between a target register and a reference register, applying time evolution without control.
-Using a reference eigenstate with known phase, and in particular the vacuum for particle-conserving Hamiltonians, SE-QPE preserves the phase-register measurement statistics of canonical QPE even for initial states in a superposition of eigenstates.
+Using a reference eigenstate with known phase and, in particular, the vacuum for particle-conserving Hamiltonians, SE-QPE preserves the phase-register measurement statistics of canonical QPE even for initial states in a superposition of eigenstates.
 The two-register construction also enables parallel evolution and a native error detection check through the reference register.

-We implemented circuits equivalent to 9 and 10 qubit canonical QPE circuits (4 state register qubits + 5/6 ancilla qubits) on hardware using our split-evolution approach.
-The circuits were performed on the Quantinuum H2-2 device \cite{H2-2}, with up to 17 total qubits and 890 two-qubit gates, and included a natural form of error detection to inform post-selection.
-The 5 ancilla qubit SE-QPE case yielded an improvement of 23.35$\%$ over canonical QPE on the Quantinuum H2-Emulator \cite{H2-Emulator} in reading out the most likely bitstring.
-The 6 ancilla qubit SE-QPE case successfully resolved the correct ground-state energy peak, whereas no clear peak could be determined from the canonical QPE equivalent on the Quantinuum H2-Emulator \cite{H2-Emulator}.
+We implemented circuits equivalent to $9$, $10$, $11$ and $12$ qubit canonical QPE circuits (4 state register qubits + $5$,$6$,$7$,$8$ ancilla qubits, respectively) on hardware using our split-evolution approach.
+The circuits were performed on the Quantinuum H2-2 device \cite{H2-2}, with at least $16$ qubits and up to $2481$ two-qubit gates, and included a natural form of error detection to inform post-selection.
+The 5-phase bit SE-QPE cases, on both emulator and hardware, show a similar or better probability distribution as the canonical QPE on the Quantinuum H2-Emulator \cite{H2-Emulator} around the most likely bitstring.
+The 6-phase bit SE-QPE cases successfully resolved the correct ground-state energy peak, whereas no clear peak could be determined from the canonical QPE equivalent on the Quantinuum H2-Emulator \cite{H2-Emulator}.

 For the time evolution blocks of QPE, the leading asymptotic gains in the double-factorized chemistry model are $g_{\mathrm{CX}}^{\mathrm{count}}\simeq 2/3$, $g_{\mathrm{CX}}^{\mathrm{depth}}\simeq 3/N$, $g_{R_z}^{\mathrm{count}}\simeq 3/4$, and $g_{R_z}^{\mathrm{depth}}\simeq 3/8$, with the same scaling carrying over to $T$ metrics under a constant per-rotation synthesis cost.
 More importantly in practice, we show a $j$-dependent crossover and that even low bits can benefit from substitution.
 Both the PPP ethylene model and compiled second-order Trotter estimates across FeMoco active spaces up to (30e,30o) demonstrate this favorable trend, including synthesis and cat-CSWAP overheads.